 Trim your trees and bushes away from your house and overhead electrical wires to reduce the risk of property damage and power problems in strong winds.

-The Water Corporation require sprinklers to be switched off from 1 June to 31 August each year for all scheme and water users in Perth, Mandurah and some parts of the South West.
+The Water Corporation requires sprinklers to be switched off from 1 June to 31 August each year for all scheme and water users in Perth, Mandurah and some parts of the south-west.

 Take your shade sails down in preparation for winter, or ensure they are secured properly and will not become a hazard.

 If you have hard flooring in your house why not add some rugs for winter?
 They’re not only a great way to spruce up a room but also help trap more of the heat inside your home.